What is an initial public offering (IPO)?

 Public companies are subjected to the rules and regulations of a governing body.
 One of the rules is that it is required to publicly disclose financials, such as accounting information, tax and profits.
 IPOs also carry significant costs and could require the company to raise additional funding if its shares perform poorly.

-Some IPOs get a lot of interest from the public before they happen and after it has happened.
-In these cases, IG allows you to trade CFDs on the Shares after they are listed.
+Some IPOs get a lot of interest from the public before they happen.
+In these cases, IG may decide to offer a ‘grey market’ – enabling you to speculate on the company’s share price before the IPO.

 How have IPOs performed over time?